ff6347/gestalten-in-code/grid/p5js/grid-closure/index.md

 layout: p5js
 author: Edmundo Mejía Galindo
 author-url: https://github.com/edgalindo
-title: Law of clousure and Multistable-perception
+title: Law of Clousure and Multistable Perception in a grid
-tags: [P5.js, Law of Proximity, Law of Connected Elements, Law of Proximity, Law of Multistable Perception, chance, grid]
+tags: [P5.js, Law of Connected Elements, Law of Proximity, Law of Multistable Perception, chance, grid]
 permalink: /grid/grid-closure/
 summary: This sample shows a dynamic grid, that changes the width and height of itself.
 ---